What is known about Langya henipavirus, a new virus identified in China

 The reported cases of Nipah occurred through direct contact of people with infected bats and pigs; with the sap or juice of date palms infected with bat droppings; or even in person-to-person contact.

 Veterinary doctor Michele Lunardi, PhD in animal virology from the State University of Londrina (UEL), published with colleagues in 2021 an article reviewing studies on the Henipavirus.
 According to the authors, “HeV and NiV are highly lethal viruses, with repeated resurgence and absence of any prophylaxis or therapies approved for use in humans.”
-In particular, NiV has “the ability to cause a devastating pandemic,” the article says.
+In particular, NiV has “the ability to cause a devastating pandemic”, says the article.

 In an interview with BBC News Brazil, Lunardi points out that the scientists who identified the Langya henipavirus did so from a routine monitoring of fever cases in China — an action that she points out as fundamental to preventing the spread of this and other viral diseases.